Most narcissists think they belong in the book of martyrs,

 Many parents of dysfunctional families feel terrible for causing their children’s pain, but instead of apologizing, they often feel they need to deny everything.
 Whenever we hurt another, it’s always better to own it so we can all move on.
 If we don’t it becomes a festering wound.

 We can overcome victim-hood by taking control of our own lives.
 We are only as helpless as we choose to be.
 We help to heal the injustice that was done to us by helping someone else.
-It is only by taking control of our own life that we can become wholehearted.
+It is only by taking control of our own lives that we can become wholehearted.

 The best way to stop being a victim is to name it, claim it and forgive it.
 Then stand up and let your voice be heard.